A Guide to Getting Married in Ireland in 2026 with a Wedding Celebrant

 The venue must be either:

 Congratulations!!!!
-You have your wedding date and venue.
+You have set your wedding date and venue.
 Next.......

 Step 2.
 Choose Your Marriage Solemniser

 You need a Celebrant who is a Registered Solemniser of Marriages within the state.
 I am one of these!
-Check if they are available to marry you on the date you chose and book them.
+Check if they are available to marry you on the date you set and book them.

 A Note for Those Not Resident in Ireland